mr-bt/manager.README/README.md

 When you bump into a roadblock that you can't solve or something needs approval from high, let me know.
 I'll work with you.
 Don't get hung up on "process", upcoming meetings and such.
 Just-in-time escalation is usually more efficient.

-#### When the decision it's not yours to make, or you weren't included, or you simply don't agree with the group decision
+#### When the decision it's not yours to make, or you weren't included, or you simply disagree with the decision

 If you genuinely agree with the decision, happy days.
 Join forces and get it done.
 It is, however, harder to buy-in into a decision that you don't agree with and/or you weren't included, or you simply disagree with.
 While I'll always try to include you, life happens, the world is not perfect and neither I'll be looking for consensus at all costs.
 You're expected to: